jewettaij/visfd/README.md

 **filter_mrc** can be used for 3D
 [scale-free blob-detection](https://en.wikipedia.org/wiki/Blob_detection),
-smoothing, edge detection, low-pass, high-pass, band-pass filters, brightness-fluctuation, thresholding, inversions, minima-finding, and [template-matching](https://en.wikipedia.org/wiki/Template_matching) (spherical objects only) in tomograms.
+low-pass, high-pass, brightness-fluctuation,
+thresholding, inversions, minima-finding, and (spherical) [template-matching](https://en.wikipedia.org/wiki/Template_matching) in tomograms.
+An image *mask* can be used to exclude certain voxels or regions from consideration.
+(Typically these are voxels which have been characterized previously.)
 A list of detected objects can be saved to a text file.
 Processed or annotated images can be saved to a new MRC/REC file.
-(Fast [separable](https://en.wikipedia.org/wiki/Separable_filter) filters are used whenever possible.)
-As shown in the example above, certain voxels or regions can be excluded from consideration (using the "-mask" argument).
 Documentation for this program is located [here](./doc/doc_filter_mrc.md).